hmteditors/burney86-book6/README.md

     julia --project=dashboard dashboard/validatordashboard.jl

-(If you have this repository open in Visual Studio Code, use the terminal menu to open a `New Terminal`: it will already be in thge right directory to run the command above.)
+(If you have this repository open in Visual Studio Code, use the terminal menu to open a `New Terminal`: it will already be in the right directory to run the command above.)